-The second category of application components is that of conditionally required documents.
-Some applications must include one or both of these, and it's your job to figure out which are required for yours.
+The second category of application components is that of Conditionally Required Documents.
+Some applications must include one, two, or even all four of these, and it's your job to figure out which are required for yours.

-- If you are applying as a nonprofit, then you must include your proof of nonprofit status issued by the IRS. - If you are using a federally negotiated indirect cost in your budget, then you must include a copy of your final rate agreement.
+- If you are applying as a nonprofit, then you must include your proof of nonprofit status issued by the IRS. - If you are using a federally negotiated indirect cost rate in your budget, then you must include a copy of your final rate agreement. - If you will create digital products during the course of your project, then you must complete and submit a Digital Product Form. - If you are requesting support for conservation treatment, then you must include detailed condition reports and/or formal conservation treatment proposals.

-Just like the required documents, omission of even one can result in the exclusion of your application from further consideration.
+Just like the required documents, omission of even one might result in the exclusion of your application from further consideration.